sesha-anko/git-tutorial/README.md

 ## git log

+## git log -p

+If you also want to see complete diffs at each step, use

+##  git log --stat --summary

+Often the overview of the change is useful to get a feel of each step

 ## git diff

+## git commit -a
+will show this.
+Once you’ve edited the files to resolve the conflicts,

+## git branch -d branchName

+ delete branch name

 ## git add filename or git add .

 ## git commit -m "message name"

+## git merge branchName

 ## git revert